Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 The fibular or lateral collateral ligament (LCL) is a strong cord in your knee that helps to keep it stable.
 It is one of four important ligaments that hold your knee joint steady.

-The LCL mainly works on the outside of your knee, especially when there is pressure pushing your knee inward or when your lower leg twists outward.
+The LCL mainly works on the outside of your knee, especially when pressure pushes your knee inward or your lower leg twists outward.

 When your knee is straight, the LCL gets stretched out.
 It joins with the iliotibial band, adding to its strength.
 The popliteus tendon lies beneath the LCL, keeping it apart from the lateral meniscus.
 Plus, it splits the biceps femoris muscle into two parts.

 As your knee bends, the LCL is less important for stability, especially past 30 degrees of bending.
-If the crucial ligaments in your knee are torn, the LCL steps in to help control the front and back movement of your lower leg.
+If the crucial ligaments in your knee are torn, the LCL steps in to help control your lower leg’s front and back movement.

 Read More-